diabako/SentimentAnalysis-MongoDB-Java-Databricks/README.md

 ## Enhancements

-One enhancement for this project would be to build a real time sentiment analysis which we will be exploring in part 2.
+In part 2, I will be working on building a real time version of this project which would help aviliate some limitations I encountered around the Reddit API rate limit and the MongoDB V6 time series collection.